abrozzi/micRobio/README.md

 # microbio
-A set of R functions, tools, utilities and wrappers to perform bionformatic analyses applied to microbiology data.
+A set of R functions, tools, utilities and wrappers to perform bionformatic analyses applied to Microbiology.

 [How to] (https://github.com/abrozzi/microbio#how-to)